PhilipLGQ/data_story/index.md

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="110%" height="600" src="plot/occu_compare.html"></iframe>

 ## Combined analysis of quotation numbers with Bitcoin Price
-#### Who will talk about cryptocurrency?
-What’s their sentiment towards it?

 The Bitcoin price can be extracted from [CoinMarketCap](https://coinmarketcap.com/currencies/bitcoin/historical-data/).
 We wanna know if there is a correlation between quotation numbers with the Bitcoin price.